FeelingFun/sxtools/README.md

 ### Bake Occlusion
 SX Tools has a built-in ambient occlusion renderer.

+The presented options for Ray Count, Ray Max Distance, Mesh Offset and Ray Source Offset are only supported by the built-in renderer.
+To adjust the MR bake settings, edit the sxVertexBakeSet node.

-Additional button appears if Mental Ray for Maya is installed.
-Arnold support has been removed, but can be found in earlier revisions of the project.
+An additional render button appears if Mental Ray for Maya is installed.

 The built-in renderer and Mental Ray bake both the self-occlusion-only and everything-occludes-everything passes, and present a slider for blending between the two.
 Enabling a ground plane for the global pass is optional.